inderjit303/32-bit-SRAM-/README.md

 Digital block will be implemented in Verilog, whereas analog block will be implemented in eSim as shown in Fig 4.
-After creation of the all the symbols using sub-circuit feature, interconnection of the Decoder and the 1-Bit SRAMs will be carried out as shown in the schematic to create the 8-Bit SRAM and then create another sub circuit symbol to interconnect address decoder and 32 bit SRAM.